ONLYOFFICE/docspace-api-sdk-csharp/docs/SecurityBannersVisibilityApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new BannersVisibilityApi(httpClient, config, httpClientHandler);
-            var tenantBannerSettingsDto = new TenantBannerSettingsDto?(); // TenantBannerSettingsDto? | The request parameters for managing the promotional banners visibility settings for the current tenant. (optional)
+            var tenantBannerSettingsDto = new TenantBannerSettingsDto?(); // TenantBannerSettingsDto? | The request parameters for managing the visibility settings of the promotional banners for the current tenant. (optional)

             try
             {
-                // Set the promotional banners visibility settings TenantBannerSettingsWrapper result = apiInstance.SetTenantBannerSettings(tenantBannerSettingsDto);
+                // Set the banners visibility
+                TenantBannerSettingsWrapper result = apiInstance.SetTenantBannerSettings(tenantBannerSettingsDto);
                 Debug.WriteLine(result);
             }